princeton-ddss/blackfish/README.md

 These commands store models files to `~/.cache/huggingface/hub/` by default.
 You can modify the directory by setting `HF_HOME` in the local environment or providing a `cache_dir` argument (where applicable).
-After the model files are downloaded, they should be moved to a shared cache directory, e.g., `/scratch/gpfs/blackfish/models`.
+After the model files are downloaded, they should be moved to a shared cache directory, e.g., `/scratch/gpfs/blackfish/models`, and permissions on the new model directory should be updated to `755` (recursively) to allow all users read and execute.

 ### Configuration
 The application and command-line interface (CLI) pull their settings from environment